James Joseph Sylvester: Legacy

 Sylvester's determinant identity, which generalizes the Desnanot–Jacobi identity.
 His collected scientific work fills four volumes.
 In 1880, the Royal Society of London awarded Sylvester the Copley Medal, its highest award for scientific achievement; in 1901, it instituted the Sylvester Medal in his memory, to encourage mathematical research after his death in Oxford.

-Sylvester House, a portion of an undergraduate dormitory at Johns Hopkins University, is named in his honor.
-Several professorships there are named in his honor also.
+Sylvester House, a portion of an undergraduate dormitory at Johns Hopkins University, is named in his honour.
+Several professorships there are named in his honour also.